IBM/deploy-app-using-tekton-on-kubernetes/README.md

   kubectl get pods --namespace tekton-pipelines
 ```

-More information is available at [here](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#adding-the-tekton-pipelines).
+More information is available [here](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#adding-the-tekton-pipelines).
 You are now ready to create and run Tekton Pipelines.
 Let’s start creating the custom resources' definition.

 **Create Pipeline Resource**

-In this example, the source code of your application is available in github repository.
+In this example, the source code of the application is available in github repository.
 Hence, need to create the pipeline resource to access the git repository.
 Here we can configure the url of github repository and the branch of the repository.
 The complete YAML file is available at `tekton-pipeline/resources/git.yaml`.
 Apply the file to your cluster.

 ```